Airbus Zephyr: Zephyr 3

-In 2003, QinetiQ, a commercial offshoot of the UK Ministry of Defence, was planing to fly its Zephyr 3 up to 132,000 feet (40 km) at 70 m/s, after being released from a high-altitude balloon at 30,000 feet (9 km), besting the NASA Helios which had reached 96,000 feet (29 km).

-It was envisionned as an alternative to space satellites, stationed permanently in the stratosphere for environmental monitoring, mobile phone coverage or military applications.
+In 2003, QinetiQ, a commercial offshoot of the UK Ministry of Defence, was planning to fly its Zephyr 3 up to 40 km at 70 m/s, after being released from a high-altitude balloon at 9 km, besting the NASA Helios which had reached 29 km.
+It was envisioned as an alternative to space satellites, stationed permanently in the stratosphere for environmental monitoring, mobile phone coverage or military applications.
 The QinetiQ 1 balloon altitude record attempt failed in 2003.

 In February 2005, Qinetiq was preparing a demonstration above 30,000 ft for the UK Ministry of Defence at the Woomera Test Range in Australia, for reconnaissance or as a communications relay.

+Zephyr 5

+Zephyr 5 flew on flight trials at White Sands in 2005.

 Zephyr 6

+First flew in 2006.
 Between 28 and 31 July 2008, in a demonstration for the US military at its Yuma Proving Ground in Arizona, the Zephyr 6 flew for 82 hours and 37 minutes, an unofficial record as the FAI wasn't involved.